scaomath/torch-cfd/README.md

 I am grateful for the support from [Long Chen (UC Irvine)](https://github.com/lyc102/ifem) and [Ludmil Zikatanov (Penn State)](https://github.com/HAZmathTeam/hazmath) over the years, and their efforts in open-sourcing scientific computing codes.
 I also appreciate the support from the National Science Foundation (NSF) to junior researchers.
 I also want to thank the free A6000 credits at the SSE ML cluster from the University of Missouri.

-For individual paper's acknowledgement please see [here](./fno/README.md).
+For individual paper's acknowledgment please see [here](./fno/README.md).